The holomorphic couch theorem: Ioffe's theorem

-\begin{defn} A \emph{Teichm\"uller embedding} of dilatation $K\geq 1$ is an injective continuous map $f:X \to Y$ for which there exist quadratic differentials $\vphi \in \qd^+(X)$ and $\psi \in \qd^+(Y)$ such that $f$ has the form $x+iy \mapsto Kx +iy$ in natural coordinates and such that $Y \setminus f(X)$ is an analytic graph all of whose edges are horizontal for $\psi$.
+\begin{definition} A \emph{Teichm\"uller embedding} of dilatation $K\geq 1$ between finite Riemann surfaces $X$ and $Y$ is an injective continuous map $f:X \to Y$ for which there exist quadratic differentials $\vphi \in \qd^+(X)$ and $\psi \in \qd^+(Y)$ such that $f$ has the form $x+iy \mapsto Kx +iy$ in natural coordinates and such that $Y \setminus f(X)$ is a finite union of points and horizontal arcs for $\psi$.
 We say that $\vphi$ and $\psi$ are \emph{initial} and \emph{terminal} quadratic differentials for $f$.
-A \emph{slit mapping} is a conformal Teichm\"uller embedding, i.e. one with $K=1$. \end{defn}
+A \emph{slit mapping} is a conformal Teichm\"uller embedding, i.e. one with $K=1$. \end{definition}